Skip to content

 How to Access These Two Coral Gardens

-1. Head north (or right) off our beach toward the Caribbean Club Condos.
+1. Head north (to your right) from our beach toward the Caribbean Club Condos.

-2. Continue past their pool until you reach the far three-story building, a short 250 feet walk.
+2. Continue past their pool about 80 yards until you reach the far three-story building.

-3. Turn straight out toward the horizon, spotting three small round white mooring balls just off the sand.
+3. Face straight out toward the horizon and locate three white mooring buoys just offshore.

-4. Beyond the white mooring balls look for the vertical 200 yards marker buoy.
-This marks the outer edge of the reefs.
+4. Beyond those white mooring buoys, look for the vertical 200-yard marker buoy.
+This is the legal boundary for swimmers.

 BENEATH THE SURFACE